bobbingwide/oik-fields/README.md

 1. oik-fields displaying custom fields for a custom post type (CPT) called Premium plugins

 ## Upgrade Notice
+# 1.52.2
+Upgrade for the author_name field.

+# 1.51.1
+oik version test should still be for 3.2.1

 # 1.51.0
 Update for improvements to bw_related.